-Experience a day of hiking, biking, picnics, nature trails, and a gift shop at the Ocoee Whitewater Center, and see where the 1996 White Water Olympics were held!
+Experience a day of hiking, biking, horseback riding, picnics, nature trails, and a gift shop at the Ocoee Whitewater Center, and see where the 1996 White Water Olympics were held!

 Blue Ridge, GA is home to a couple of beautiful waterfalls and the hikes to reach them are quite enjoyable and family-friendly even for small legs!
 Fall Branch Falls is just 10-15 minutes from Downtown Blue Ridge down Aska Road, and Long Creek Falls is a little further away off Aska Road.

 During the autumn months, it is still warm enough to kayak down the Toccoa River and what gorgeous views can be seen from the river!

 If you love to spend your time out on the golf course, North Georgia has some of the most beautiful golf courses and the fall foliage is an added bonus.
 Old Toccoa Farm is located in Blue Ridge, GA and shares fairways and greens along 4,000 feet of the Toccoa River.
 Brasstown Valley Resort is one of the best and most beautiful golf courses in Georgia, and is located about 30 minutes from Blue Ridge, GA.